Startup project

 Inspect the workflow execution

-To inspect the workflow execution just triggered select Go to workflow list
+To inspect the workflow execution just triggered select Go to workflow list at the bottom of the confirmation message.

 In the Workflow Instances page, select the first instance in the list: